 Strong evidence from mostly prospective cohort studies but also randomized controlled trials has shown that eating patterns that include lower intake of dietary cholesterol are associated with reduced risk of CVD, and moderate evidence indicates that these eating patterns are associated with reduced risk of obesity.

-We won’t cite any actual evidence, but saying “strong evidence” should suffice.
+We won’t cite any actual evidence, but saying “strong evidence” should do.
 And although eating patterns have nothing meaningful to say about individual nutrients like cholesterol, most people don’t know that.
 Plus, “eating patterns” makes us sound reasonable and modern.
-In fact, let’s put that in italics.
+In fact, let’s italicize that.

-Like most whole foods, eggs are full of nutrients—the hyper-majority of which are in the yolk.
+Like most whole foods, eggs are full of nutrients—and the hyper-majority of these nutrients are in the yolk.
 Check it.